 All IB Diploma candidates are required to engage in the study of Languages, Sciences, Mathematics, and Humanities in the final two years of their secondary schooling.

-The high standards implicit in the IB examinations assume high levels of achievements and preparation at the middle school and Pre-IB levels.
+The high standards implicit in the IB examinations assume high levels of achievement and preparation at the middle school and Florida’s Pre-IB levels.
 This program is a deliberate compromise between the preference for specialization in some countries and the emphasis on breadth often preferred in others.
-The intent is that students should learn how to learn, how to analyze, how to reach considered conclusions about people, their languages and literature, their ways in society and the scientific forces of the environment.
+The intent is that students should learn how to learn, how to analyze, and how to reach considered conclusions about people, their languages and literature, their ways in society, and the scientific forces of the environment.

-Since the International Baccalaureate Office was established in Geneva, Switzerland in 1965, the IB Program has grown to over 3,800 schools in 145 countries.
-Working in three official languages (English, French and Spanish), IB enjoys the respect and support of many governments, colleges and universities.
+Since the International Baccalaureate Office was established in Geneva, Switzerland in 1965, the IB Program has grown to almost 5,000 schools in 150 countries.
+Working in three official languages (English, French, and Spanish), IB enjoys the respect and support of many governments, colleges, and universities.

 Students are often accorded advanced standing in college based on their IB work.
-Significant numbers of IB Diploma holders both from within and outside North America have gained admission to Harvard, Yale, Princeton, Brown, Stanford, MIT, Virginia, Bryn Mawr and other prominent institutions.
+Significant numbers of IB Diploma holders both from within and outside North America have gained admission to Harvard, Yale, Princeton, Brown, Stanford, MIT, the University of Chicago, and other prominent institutions.